Covid 19 vaccine booster change sparks confusion in Bay of Plenty - NZ Herald

-Bay of Plenty pharmacists say they are copping abuse amid "huge frustration" from people confused over vaccine booster availability.
+Bay of Plenty pharmacists say they are coping abuse amidst "huge frustration" from people confused over vaccine booster availability, and a leading politician has labelled the situation as "just crazy".

 On Tuesday, the Government announced the length of time between being fully vaccinated and getting a booster shot would be reduced in 2022.
 From January 5, those who have been fully vaccinated for four months will be able to get the booster – a two-month reduction from the existing six-month gap.

+"We weren't really advised a lot in advance.
+It has been quite last minute."

+But, he said the Ministry of Health and the Immunisation Advisory Centre had done a "good job" to mitigate the misinformation about booster timings.

-Michael Taylor, the dispensary manager at Life Pharmacy Bayfair, said he's dealt with abuse from customers eager to get their booster shots but confused at being told they couldn't yet.
+Michael Taylor, the dispensary manager at Life Pharmacy Bayfair, said he's dealt with abuse from customers wanting to get their booster shots but confused at being told they couldn't yet.

 Taylor said "unfortunately the information wasn't very clear" and turning people away "made a fair number of people pretty upset".